 Thanks for sharing that with us Ayako!
 Very interesting!

 Hat tip: Thanks also to Linda Austin of Cherry Blossom Memories for sharing her Miso traditions too.
 Linda’s Mom is from Japan.
 She wrote, "My mom insists on using red miso, someday I’ll try white."

 This article was posted on Sunday, May 24th, 2009 at 3:21 pm and is filed under Cooking, Countries & Cultures, Cuisine, Customs and Traditions, Domestic Life, Japan, Japanese, Japanese Cuisine, Languages, Miso Soup, Recipes of the World, Soup, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Miso Soup Traditions”

 May 24th, 2009 at 3:31 pm

 […] UPDATE: Check out this later post to learn about some Miso Soup Traditions! […]